ewallace/protocols/RNAtagseq.md

 	- Unless otherwise specified, take clear liquid to new tube, carefully not disturbing beads.
 - For first ligation (step 5), set up RNA/barcoded adaptor in single tube or use the TempPlate No-skirt PCR Plates for batched samples (these rigid plates are easy to handle and can mix well by flicking by hand) – with a razor, cut a column (for 8 samples) or row (for 12 samples) and use as strip and cover with the Flat PCR 12-cap strips (these strips fit tightly on these plates and will not leak).
 - TempPlate No-skirt PCR Plates, and strips cut from them, are flexible and may spring up when caps are put on or off, flicking your sample across the bench.
 Avoid this by firmly seating plates/strips in a tube rack before manipulating  the caps.

-- Barcoded adaptors are listed in appendix, requiring 5' Phos (/5Phos/) and 3' blocking spacer (/3SpC3/).
-The combination to use should be chosen carefully: plan a spreadsheet listing the sample name, conditions, and which RNAtag adaptor (step 3) and P7 adaptor (step 12/15, PCR after pooling) will be used.
-In each set of sequencing libraries combined on an Illumina sequencing run, there must be at least 3 distinct nt in all of the initial 4 nt of the sequenced adaptor for the sequencing machine to recognize clusters properly. (e.g. ATTA, GCAC, CAGT work, ATTA, GTAC, CTGT don't.)
+- Barcoded adaptors are listed in appendix, requiring 5' Phosphate group (/5Phos/) and 3' blocking spacer (/3SpC3/).
+The combination to use should be chosen carefully: plan a spreadsheet listing the sample name, conditions, and which RNAtag adaptor (step 3) and P7 adaptor (step 14/17, PCR after pooling) will be used.
+In each set of sequencing libraries combined on an Illumina sequencing run, there must be at least 3 distinct nt in all of the initial 4 nt of the sequenced adaptor for the sequencing machine to recognize clusters properly. (e.g. ATTA, GCAC, CAGT work, ATTA, GTAC, CTGT don't due to the common T.)

 - Control oligos:
     - Tag33FAM